How to create a waterfall chart in Excel with just a few clicks

 Waterfall charts 101

-A waterfall chart, also known as a cascade chart, is a unique chart that illustrates how positive or negative values in a data series contribute to the total.
-It's an ideal way to visualize a starting value, the positive and negative changes made, and the resulting end value.
-In a typical waterfall chart, the first column represents the starting value, and the last column shows the end value—the columns in between represent the contributing positive or negative values.
+A waterfall chart, or cascade chart, is a type of chart that shows how individual positive and negative values affect a total.
+It’s great for visualizing a starting value, the changes that happen (both positive and negative), and the final result.
+In a standard waterfall chart, the first column shows the starting value, the last column shows the final value, and the columns in between represent the contributions that lead to the final result.

 Note: Other fun names for waterfall charts include Mario chart and flying bricks chart, because individual chart elements resemble an old arcade game.